Gelfond–Schneider constant: Hilbert's seventh problem

 Part of the seventh of Hilbert's twenty-three problems posed in 1900 was to prove, or find a counterexample to, the claim that a^{b} is always transcendental for algebraic a ≠ 0, 1 and irrational algebraic b.
 In the address he gave two explicit examples, one of them being the Gelfond–Schneider constant 2^{√2}.

 In 1919, he gave a lecture on number theory and spoke of three conjectures: the Riemann hypothesis, Fermat's Last Theorem, and the transcendence of 2^{√2}.
-He mentioned to the audience that he didn't expect anyone in the hall to live long enough to see a proof of this result.
+He mentioned to the audience that he did not expect anyone in the hall to live long enough to see a proof of this result.
 But the proof of this number's transcendence was published by Kuzmin in 1930, well within Hilbert's own lifetime.
 Namely, Kuzmin proved the case where the exponent b is a real quadratic irrational, which was later extended to an arbitrary algebraic irrational b by Gelfond and by Schneider.